-There are also wireless locations throughout the University of Toronto campus, including Ned's Café, the Goldring Student Centre, Burwash Dining Hall, and Old Vic.
-As well, students are able to connect to wireless internet in their rooms and respective common rooms throughout the Victoria University Residences.
+There are also wireless locations throughout the University of Toronto campus, including Ned's Café, the Goldring Student Centre, Burwash Dining Hall, and the Victoria College Building.
 For wifi access students must choose the UofT wifi network from the available networks on their devices and put in their utorid and utorid password.